remblock/REMChain-Mainnet-Setup/README.md

 sudo service sshd restart
 ```

-> Copy and paste the above two lines of code into your remnode terminal.
+> Copy and paste the above two lines of code into your server terminal.

 #
 # Important REMCLI Command Lines